Pontipek/Wazuh-SIEM-Lab/README.md

    - **Manager IP:** your Ubuntu VM’s IP (e.g., `192.168.1.100`)
    - **Authentication Key:** Generated from /var/ossec/bin/manage_agents on ubuntu (e.g., `kdhgdjbbhsbnshnxb`)
-3. Complete the installation and start the Wazuh Agent service.
+c.
+Complete the installation and start the Wazuh Agent service.
-4. Verify the connection from your Ubuntu Wazuh Dashboard under:
+d.
+Verify the connection from your Ubuntu Wazuh Dashboard under:
    ```
    Management → Agents
    ```

 ---
 ## 6. Testing the Setup
+- Verify that your Windows agent appears as active<br/>
-1. On Ubuntu, open the Wazuh Dashboard
+   On Ubuntu, open the Wazuh Dashboard
    ```
    https://<Ubuntu_IP>:443
    ```